michaelkolesidis/emoji-alphabet/readme.md

 This is an ongoing open project aiming to establish an inclusive community where all input is welcome.
 You can share suggestions, engage in discussions, and contribute to the project.

-Explore, create, and share the joy of emoji-based expression!

 ## The Alphabet

 | Letter | Emoji | Explanation |